tpm-rs/governance/project-docs/GOVERNANCE.md

-This repository is governed by the Organization's [Default Repo Governance Policy](../org-docs/DEFAULT-REPOSITORY-GOVERNANCE.md), which is incorporated here by reference, including any updates.
+This repository is governed by the Project's
+[Default Repo Governance Policy](../org-docs/DEFAULT-REPOSITORY-GOVERNANCE.md), which is incorporated here by reference, including any updates.